litestar-org/litestar/docs/usage/13-lifecycle-hooks.md

 The `before_request` hook runs immediately before calling the route handler function.
 It accepts either a sync or async function that receives the `starlite.connection.Request` instance as its sole parameter.
-While the handler function doeds not need to return a value, if it does return a value other than `None`, then the route handler will not be called and this value will instead be used for the response.
+While the handler function does not need to return a value, if it does return a value other than `None`, then the route handler will not be called and this value will instead be used for the response.
 Thus, the `before_request` handler allows bypassing the route handler selectively.